chengpeng-wang/LLMSAN/README.md

     }
     ```

-    The values of "xxx_sanitize" indicate whether the data-flow path violate the syntactic or semantic properties.
+    The values of "xxx_sanitize" indicate whether the data-flow path violates any syntactic or semantic property.
 If the value is 1, the property is not violated.
 If the value of "final" is 1, the bug report is recognized as true bug as all the sanitizers do not discover any violations.

 2. Analyze a demo case using baselines